meetyourdeveloper/meetyourdeveloper.com/README.md

 ## Local Server

-Starting the Elixir app will run a localhost server:
+Starting the Elixir app will run a localhost server on port 7976:

 ```shell
 mix run --no-halt